joshre/joshre.github.io/been-making.md

 Ground spices in mortar and pestle.

 Added vinegar and onion to pan, simmered for 5 minutes, added other ingredients and simmered for about an hour.
+Blended until smooth [^1491323800-1].

-Blended until smooth.By smooth, I mean as smooth as our awful blender can make something smooth.
+[^1491323800-1]: By smooth, I mean as smooth as our awful blender can make something smooth.
 This ketchup is *chunky*

 # Canned Carrots
 Saturday March 25, 2017